Careers

 Benchmark Description

-1. A stable careers programme Every school and college should have an embedded programme of career education and guidance that is known and understood by pupils, parents, teachers and employers.
+1. A stable careers programme Institutions and organisations should have an embedded programme of careers education and guidance that is known and understood by learners, parents and carers, staff, governors, employers and other agencies.

-2. Learning from labour market information Every pupil, and their parents, should have access to good-quality information about future study options and labour market opportunities.
-They will need the support of an informed adviser to make best use of available information.
+2. Learning from labour market information All learners, parents and carers, teachers and staff who support learners should have access to good quality, up-to-date information about future pathways, study options and labour market opportunities.
+Young people with special educational needs and disabilities (SEND) and their parents and carers may require different or additional information.
+All learners will need the support of an informed adviser to make the best use of available information.

-5. Encounters with employers and employees Every pupil should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
-This can be through a range of enrichment activities including visiting speakers, mentoring and enterprise schemes.
+5. Encounters with employers and employees Every learner should have multiple opportunities to learn from employers about work, employment and skills that are valued in the workplace.
+This can be through a range of enrichment opportunities, including visiting speakers, mentoring and enterprise schemes, and could include learners’ own part-time employment where it exists.

-6. Experiences of workplaces Every pupil should have first-hand experiences* of the workplace through work visits, work shadowing and/or work experience to help their exploration of career opportunities, and expand their networks.
+6. Experiences of workplaces Every learner should have first-hand experiences of workplaces to help their exploration of career opportunities and expand their networks.

-7. Encounters with further and higher education All pupils should understand the full range of learning opportunities that are available to them.
-This includes both academic and vocational routes and learning in schools, colleges, universities and in the workplace.
+7. Encounters with further and higher education All learners should understand the full range of learning opportunities that are available to them, including academic, technical and vocational routes.
+This should incorporate learning in schools, colleges, independent training providers (ITPs), universities and in the workplace.

-8. Personal guidance Every pupil should have opportunities for guidance interviews with a careers adviser, who could be internal (a member of school staff) or external, provided they are trained to an appropriate level.
-These should be available whenever significant study or career choices are being made.
-They should be expected for all pupils but should be timed to meet their individual needs.
+8. Personal guidance Every learner should have opportunities for guidance meetings with a careers adviser, who could be internal (a member of staff) or external, provided they are trained to an appropriate level.
+These meetings should be available for all learners whenever significant study or career choices are being made and should be scheduled to meet their individual needs.
+The careers leader should work closely with the careers adviser, SEND co-ordinator (SENDCO) and other key staff to ensure personal guidance is effective and embedded in the careers programme.

 Our latest results when assessed against the Gatsby benchmarks can be found at the link below.